Appalachian Escape

 There are potential consequences for bringing an unauthorized pet onto any CMV property.

-4. As a general rule, dogs should not be left unattended in cabins.
+• Dogs should not be left unattended in cabins (they are on vacation to).
 In an unfamiliar environment dogs may act uncharacteristically and unpredictably.
 They may get nervous and bark, causing a disturbance to neighbors.
-Or they may harm the cabin by chewing, scratching or making messes that they would not typically make at home.
+Or they may harm the cabin by chewing, scratching, or making messes that they would not typically make at home.
 Please remember to be respectful of nearby neighbors.
 Always use a crate in the rare event that a dog must be left alone.

 Please review the Road Scale info for this cabin before booking.